JunhaoW3/tp/docs/UserGuide.md

 #### <font color=#5a9f68>2.2.5 Starring a client : `star`</font>

 Stars the specified client in FinHub.
-Starred clients will have a star displayed next to their name, and will be bumped to the top of the currently displayed clients lists along with other starred clients.
+Starred clients will have a star displayed next to their name, and will be bumped to the top of the displayed clients lists along with other starred clients.

 Format: `star CLIENT_INDEX`